14 Airplane Hacks That Will Change the Way You Fly

 Sign up for free business programs

 If you have a business—even if it’s not incorporated or profitable—sign up for free business programs like American’s Business Extra, Suro advises.
 You’ll get points every time you or your employees fly, which are over and above your frequent-flier miles.
 Suro says that you can redeem those points for free flights, lounge access, upgrades, elite status, and other goodies.
-For more tips on flying for less, check out how this family went on six vacations in a year for only $600.
+If you’re still worried about how flying while a global pandemic rages, check out the truth about recycled air.

 Access information without Wi-Fi

 Chloe Vallencia, a frequent flier and the owner of Couple-Gift, realized that she often doesn’t have easy access to Wi-Fi when she’s traveling abroad.
 So she uses the app Maps.Me to search for itineraries, maps, and locations.
 It’s easy to use and doesn’t require an Internet connection.
 But getting Wi-Fi isn’t always as impossible as you might think, especially when you’re on the way to your destination: Make sure to bookmark this map with airport Wi-Fi passwords all over the world.

 Plans change, and sometimes, vacations are canceled.
 To add to the disaster, many flights are non-refundable, and travelers end up losing everything they shelled out for their holidays.
 “A very costly mistake many still do is not checking whether their flight is transferable,” says Galena Stavreva, a London-based frequent flier and travel expert.
 “If it is, the name of the passenger can be changed, the reservation can be sold to someone else, and the seller can recover at least some of the cost of the flights.”
 So before booking your flight, check ahead of time to see the restrictions—and consider not booking the flight (even if it seems like a good deal) if it’s not transferable.
 Next, check out the 22 things your flight attendant won’t tell you.